How to Prepare for Oral Surgery: Checklist for First-Time Patients

 Anesthesia: What You Need to Know

-Local vs. IV vs. General
+Local and.
+IV vs. General

 Safety and Monitoring